jaredboice/daniel-san/README.md

             processDate: '30',
             timeStart: '09:11am', // optional: assigning a timeStart attribute will order the event appropriately
             sortPriority: 25,   // optional: forces higher sort priority for event operations, the lower the sortPriority value,
-                                // the sooner it is applied in the event sequence, (thisDate and timeStart take precedence over sortPriority)
+                                // the sooner it is applied in the event sequence, (eventDate and timeStart take precedence over sortPriority)
             notes: 'some message to your future self', // optional
             important: true, // optional: assign important: true and filter the results with DISPLAY_IMPORTANT_EVENTS
             dateStart: '2019-01-01'